vvmrohit/Automate_updating_catalog_information/README.md

 # Automate_updating_catalog_information
-This is the final lab for autimation certificate
+This is the final lab for automation certificate